E for Explosion: History

-Formation & Debut Release (2005-2008)
+Formation and debut release (2005–2008)

 The band formed upon the breakup of JamisonParker and was originally called Dance With The Dead, this was strictly a solo project of Covington.
 Covington would later change the name of the project to "Covington," and release a number of demos under that moniker.
-He then recruited touring musicians and began playing under the name "E For Explosion," a name chosen because of Covington's admiration of science fiction writer Ray Bradbury.
+He then recruited touring musicians and began playing under the name "E For Explosion", a name chosen because of Covington's admiration of science fiction writer Ray Bradbury.
 After the band released an EP, they were signed to Eyeball Records and released their debut album Reinventing the Heartbeat on May 20, 2008.
 The album was produced by Dave Trumfio.

-Post-Debut Album & Independent Releases (2009-2013)
+Post-debut album and independent releases (2009–2013)

 The group released a new demo titled "Blankets and Blonde Hair" on February 23, 2009.
 A second demo was released on March 9, 2009, titled "This is Goodbye."
 Both were removed from the group's Myspace player.

 On September 29, 2009, Covington announced through Myspace that E For Explosion would be releasing a 5-song acoustic EP "soon", consisting of "all new unheard, unperformed and unreleased songs".
 The EP would be titled Why Do I Keep Hitting Myself With a Hammer?
 'Cause It Feels So Good When I Stop...
 It was later announced that the EP would be released sometime in March 2010.
 The track listing included: